 This campaign was supported the theory that if young women are happy, confident and have ambition, they are less likely to engage in risky behaviours such as smoking.

-We found out from research that girls who took part in activities and sport are also less likely to smoke so we have included sport and activities as a motivator and way to make new friends.
+We found out from research that girls who took part in activities and sports are also less likely to smoke so we included sports and activities as a motivator and a way to make new friends.

 Dream BIG was largely a digital campaign when it ran back in 2015, utilising social media to engage with the target audience.

 A website was designed in co-creation with young women and it acted as a platform for girls to share their stories and blog about topics that were important to them.
 The content marketing strategy employed engaging tactics such as video and GIFs/ memes and co-created graphics and images.
 The website was supported by a growing Facebook and Instagram community - much of the content on the website was user-generated content.

 Key campaign elements:

 - We worked with girls in North Wales to evolve the campaign over two years, focusing on their interests and what inspires them, to inform and develop the content marketing strategy.

 - We developed a product that was owned and led by our target audience.
 The benefit of this was greater user involvement and engagement.
 Users of the site were actively creating blog posts and content that was meaningful, shareable and relevant to other girls of the same age.

 The campaign and the website was handed over to the client after two years.
 During our involvement, we worked in co-creation with girls aged 11-16 to continuously update and improve the website and encourage the sharing of key messages by peers.
 The social media campaign reached half a million people in North Wales and the website was visited over 25,000 times during the campaign period.
 We also worked with over half of all secondary schools to launch and sustain the campaign.